How to Remove Hard Inquiries from Your Credit Report Fast.

 Cannot be removed:

-• Credit checks are permitted during services or subscriptions
+· Credit checks permitted during services or subscriptions

-You can’t legally remove valid inquiries, but you can prevent future ones.
+You can't legally remove valid inquiries, but you can prevent future ones through credit monitoring and careful management of your credit applications.

 How to Prevent Future Hard Inquiries

-Always ask a lender if they’ll perform a hard or soft pull before you apply.
+5. Ask Before Applying.
+Always ask a lender if they'll perform a hard or soft pull before you submit a loan application or credit card application.

-Many lenders offer “Check Your Rate” tools using only a soft pull.
+6. Use Prequalification Tools.
+Many lenders offer "Check Your Rate" tools using only a soft inquiry.

-If you’re a victim of fraud or want to stop new inquiries, you can freeze your credit reports with all three bureaus.
+8. Freeze Your Credit.
+If you're a victim of fraud or want to stop new inquiries, you can implement a credit freeze with all three credit bureaus, including Experian.

 Legally Removing Inquiries Due to Identity Theft